Updated 24 May 2025

 DocSocial

-DocSocial is a free, simple messaging application.
+DocSocial was a simple messaging application.
 It was designed to appear like a Google document from a quick glance, or from a look at your browser history.

-DocSocial uses Scaledrone for its backend and for transferring messages.
+DocSocial used Scaledrone for its backend and for transferring messages.

 It was designed to work best with one specific device and OS, our school-assigned chromebooks, so pupils could chat with others in class and not be caught by a teacher.